GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/federated-learning/examples/cross-device/README.md

 directory:

 - `assets`: contains documentation static assets.
+- `prerequisites.sh`: convenient script to build and push workload images used in the cross-device example.
 - `deploy.sh`: convenience script to deploy an instance of the cross-device example on the reference architecture.
 - `teardown.sh`: convenience script to destroy the cross-device example